mdn/content/files/en-us/web/api/htmlinputelement/selectiondirection/index.md

 It can have one of the following values:

+- `forward`
-- 'forward': The user is extending the selection towards the end of the input text.
+  - : The user is extending the selection towards the end of the input text.
+- `backward`
-- 'backward': The user is extending the selection towards the start of the input text.
+  - : The user is extending the selection towards the start of the input text.
+- `none`
-- 'none': The user is not extending the selection.
+  - : The user is not extending the selection.

 > **Note:** On Windows, the direction indicates the position of the caret relative to the selection: a "forward" selection has the caret at the end of the selection and a "backward" selection has the caret at the start of the selection.
 Windows has no "none" direction.